ddebowczyk/ddebowczyk.github.io/_posts/2013-11-04-gosu-java-interop.md

 - select ServiceConsumer as main class,
 - set "Use classpath of module" to "java-consumer" module,
 - hit "Run".

+You will find source code for this at [GitHub](https://github.com/ddebowczyk/java-gosu-interop).

 Have fun.